Your child’s development, step by step

 It’s normal for some children to develop more slowly than other kids their age.
 When should you be concerned?

 Caleb was only a few months old when his mother, Emanuelle Roy-Paradis, started to worry that something was wrong.
-“Whenever I put him on his stomach, he would lift his arms to avoid touching the ground.
+“Whenever I put him on his stomach, he would lift his arms up to avoid touching the ground.
 He would also cry for hours if he was exposed to certain stimuli, like loud noises.
 Everything bothered him, to the point where he avoided moving altogether.
 At 14 months, he still couldn’t sit up by himself.”

 Caleb, who now sees a physiotherapist, has a slight motor delay, possibly caused by a sensory hypersensitivity.
 He took his first steps at 20 months.
 Now, at 21 months, he can even run.
 “He’s catching up,” his mother says happily.